-- i.
-All such equipment installed under the provisions of these guidelines shall be maintained in an operative condition at all times and should be repaired or replaced where defective.
-Additions, repairs, alterations, and servicing of such fire protection equipment and resources should be in accordance with standards approved by the FPA. - ii.
+- ii.
 Defensible space of not less than 30 feet should be provided around water tank structures, water supply pumps and pump houses.
 Portions of trees and other combustible vegetation within 30 feet of the facilities should be removed. - iii.
 Water supply facilities in the WUI dependent on electrical power to meet water supply demands should provide standby power systems to ensure that an uninterrupted water supply is provided, unless primary power is underground.
 The standby power source should be capable of providing power for a minimum of two hours.
 Standby power is not suggested when the water supply facility serves no more than one single family dwelling.

-g.
+e.
 Modifications

-- Fire flow requirements may be modified downward by the FPA for isolated buildings or a group of buildings in rural areas or small communities where the development of full fire flow is impractical. - ii.
+- i.
+Fire flow requirements may be modified downward by the FPA for isolated buildings or a group of buildings in rural areas or small communities where the development of full fire flow is impractical. - ii.
 Fire flow may be modified upward by the FPA where conditions indicate an unusual susceptibility to group fires or conflagrations.
 An upward modification should not be more than twice that suggested for the building or buildings under consideration. - iii.
 Water supply points may be developed at a single location or at a number of locations within the vicinity of the development.
 The location or locations should be determined in cooperation with the FPA in order to best support suppression activities by the FPA.